miikanissi/miikanissi.com/content/about.md

 and now to [Hugo](https://gohugo.io/) with my own [custom theme](https://github.com/miikanissi/debet-esse).
-Throughout these changes my goal has remained the same: to make a simple static blog website, no JavaScript, no excessive CSS, but a distraction free place to share my ideas and guides about technology.
+Throughout these changes my goal has remained the same: to make a simple static blog website, no JavaScript, no excessive CSS, but a distraction free place to share my ideas and guides on technology.

 This meme by [@vincentdnl](https://twitter.com/vincentdnl) is an accurate depiction of my thought process for this site: